-For the 2014 spawning season lasting from March 2014 through June 2014 a total of 134 steelhead redds were identified in the Toppenish Creek watershed during a season when conditions for counting redds was generally good.
-Only two passes of the upper 3 reaches of Toppenish Creek could be completed due to high runoff early in the season.
+For the 2015 spawning season lasting from March 2015 through June 2015 a total of 112 steelhead redds were identified in the Toppenish Creek watershed during a season when conditions for counting redds was good due to low flows.
+Only two passes of the upper 3 reaches of Toppenish Creek could be due to low staffing and few volunteers.